Skip to content

 What is pre-market trading?

-Post-market trading enables you to trade after the main session closes.
-For example, while most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8), post-market trading could grant you access to these markets for hours after they close.
-Our exclusive extended hours on All Sessions stocks, indices, forex pairs and options enable you to trade post market.
+After-hours trading enables you to trade after the main session closes.
+For example, most Hong Kong traders can only access US stock markets from 10.30pm to 5am (UTC +8).
+However, with our 24/5¹ offering on around 700 key US shares, you can trade well after the closing bell.

 You’ll also be able to access our weekend trading offering after the Saturday early morning close on selected global indices and the GBP/USD forex pair – available when you trade with us.